If you have a passion for the outdoors and enjoy working with people, consider a career in parks, tourism and recreation management.

 Attributes of Successful Parks, Tourism & Recreation Management Professionals

-- Passion for recreation and the outdoors
+- Passion for the outdoors

 - Strong communication skills